Moving native and international wildlife

-Anyone who intends to take, use or keep native wildlife should be familiar with Queensland’s wildlife laws and regulations.
+Anyone who intends to take, use or keep native wildlife must be familiar with Queensland’s wildlife laws and regulations.

 You may need special documentation to move wildlife within, into or out of the state.
-This may be required in addition to other licences or permits that allow commercial or recreational uses.
+This may be required in addition to other licences or permits that allow keeping and using native wildlife.

 There are three ‘levels’ of documentation under the Nature Conservation Act 1992 under which wildlife may be moved.
 These are: